top of page

 Prevention:

 In medical science, ‘prevention is better than cure’.
 So, pre-diabetes is one of the most preventable diseases.
 There are several ways to prevent diabetes such as dietary intervention, physical activities and lifestyle modifications.
 A low carbohydrate diet focuses on protein and non-starchy food.
-Low carbohydrate diets help in reducing weight; if patients have diabetes already, then it will help to lower medication dose; and reducing morbidity overall.
+Low carbohydrate diets help in reducing weight; if patients have diabetes already, then it will help to lower medication dose and reducing morbidity overall.

 APPLICATION OF LOW CARBOHYDRATE DIET FOR PRE-DIABETES: